RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

    // handle response...
 });
 ```

+Additionally, all defined options are available as the `$options` property on the service class and instance as well as the static and instance methods.

 **Troubleshooting:** Keep in mind that protobuf is a binary protocol and thus its data is likely to be corrupted if it is carelessly converted to a string or vice-versa.
 If possible, use features like binaryType="arraybuffer" as available with WebSockets or, if nothing like that is available, make sure to encode the binary data to base64 prior to transmission and properly decode it on receival.